canonical/charmed-5g/docs/tutorials/getting_started.md

 # Getting started

-In this tutorial, we will deploy and run the SD-Core 5G core network using Juju.
-We will also deploy a radio and cellphone simulator to simulate usage of this network.
+In this tutorial, we will deploy and run the SD-Core 5G core network using Juju and Terraform.
+As part of this tutorial, we will also deploy additional components (gNB Simulator - a 5G radio and a cellphone simulator, SD-Core Router - a software router facilitating communication between the core and the Radio Access Network (RAN)) to simulate usage of this network.
+Both gNB Simulator and SD-Core Router serve only demonstration purposes and shouldn't be part of production deployments.

-To complete this tutorial, you will need a machine with the following
+To complete this tutorial, you will need a machine which meets the following requirements:
-requirements:

 - A recent `x86_64` CPU (Intel 4ᵗʰ generation or newer, or AMD Ryzen or newer)
+- At least 4 cores
 - 8GB of RAM
 - 50GB of free disk space